StudyingCode03/Forecasting-The-Weather/README.md

 # Forecasting The Weather
-Predict your local weather with machine learning.
+Forecasting the weather using ridge regression.